th2-net/th2-docs/content/common/infrastructure/infra-components/th2-infra-mgr.md

 1. Create namespace for each th2 environment;
 2. Create basic ConfigMaps for th2 environment;
 3. Apply th2 Custom Resources which will be cought by **infra-operator**;
-4. Delete existing namespaces, Deployments, Pods.
+4. Deletes existing custom resources.

 ### Cassandra